US files war crime charges against Russians accused of torturing an American in the Ukraine invasion

 Homeland Security and FBI investigators interviewed the American, his family and others who were around the village of Mylove around the time of the kidnapping to identify the four Russians, Mayorkas said.

+“Cases like this one are among the most complex the FBI works, but bringing them is essential to deterring crimes like these and showing would-be perpetrators that no one is above the law and the war crimes will not go unpunished,” FBI Director Christopher Wray said.

-Attorney General Merrick Garland has been outspoken on war crimes in Ukraine since Russia’s invasion began in February 2022.
+Garland has been outspoken on war crimes in Ukraine since Russia’s invasion in February 2022, and his department assigned federal prosecutors to examine the potential of bringing criminal charges.

-Independent human rights experts backed by the U.S. have said they’ve found continued evidence of war crimes committed by Russian forces, including torture that ended in death and rape of women aged up to 83 years old.
+Independent human rights experts backed by the United Nations have said they have found continued evidence of war crimes committed by Russian forces, including torture that ended in the rape and death of women up to age 83.

 The International Criminal Court issued an arrest warrant for Russian President Vladimir Putin in March for war crimes, accusing him of personal responsibility for the abductions of children from Ukraine.

-Kremlin spokesman Dmitry Peskov said Russia doesn’t recognize the ICC and considers its decisions “legally void.”
+Kremlin spokesman Dmitry Peskov said Russia does not recognize the ICC and considers its decisions “legally void.”
 He called the court’s move “outrageous and unacceptable.”

 The United States is not a member of the ICC, but the Justice Department has been cooperating with it and supporting Ukrainian prosecutors as they carry out their own war crime investigations.